 Final Sixth Form Open Event

-We have our final Open Evening on 22nd November for students wishing to join our Sixth Form in September 2018.
-Everyone is welcome and all potential students will have an opportunity to find out about the three exciting curriculum pathways we offer: A level pathway, technical pathway or combined pathway.
+We have our final Open Evening on 21st November for students wishing to join our Sixth Form in September 2019.
+Everyone is welcome and all potential students will have an opportunity to find out about the 3 exciting curriculum pathways we offer: A level pathway, technical pathway or combined pathway.
 In addition, visitors are free to have a good look around our fabulous and superbly equipped college.
-Please book a place on our website to avoid disappointment.
+Please book a place on our website to avoid disappointment

 Reflections on October

-October has been a good month in the life of the college.
-Students have really settled into their learning and have brilliantly adjusted to a new environment.
+October was another good month in the life of the college.
+The students who joined us in September have really settled into their learning and have brilliantly adjusted to a new environment.
+This in itself is a real triumph as students come to us from 55 different schools across the Solent region and this figure is increasing.
 In addition, students have demonstrated they have bought into our ethos by embracing the six STEM learning habits that are central to what we aim to achieve.
 At UTC Portsmouth, students are not just supported to gain the best academic grades but also to possess the appropriate life and employability skills for Higher Education and exciting careers in STEM.

 Year 10 applications

-These have now closed and it is so reassuring to have more than twice as many applications as we have places.
+These have now closed and it is so reassuring that once again we are heavily oversubscribed.
 Clearly, our very academic and specialised STEM offer has really captured the imagination and interest of many young people across our very wide catchment area.
-Allocations will be made and families notified by the end of term.
+Allocations will be made and families notified by the end of term or the start of next term.
 Obviously, with the large number of applications received, we acknowledge that some families may be disappointed that their child has not got a place.
 Rest assured, students currently in Year 9 will be able to apply again for our sixth form when they reach year 11.

 With very best wishes